 - Gravity is neutral and therefore slows a speedy delivery.

-- Helps relieve back pain by bringing the baby forward.
+- Helps pain management by bringing the baby forward.

 - Helps rotate the baby in the posterior position.